coq/coq/doc/sphinx/proof-engine/tactics.rst

    This clears the hypothesis :n:`@ident` and all the hypotheses that depend on it.

+.. tacv:: clearbody @ident
+   :name: clearbody

+   This tactic expects :n:`@ident` to be a local definition then clears its body.
+Otherwise said, this tactic turns a definition into an assumption.

+.. exn:: @ident is not a local definition.

+.. tacv:: clearbody {+ @ident}

+   This is equivalent to :n:`clearbody @ident. ... clearbody @ident.`

 .. tacn:: revert {+ @ident}
    :name: revert